ChaniShulevitz/Restaurant/README.md

 ● Responsive Design – Basic layout uses Bootstrap and Angular Material for a modern look and feel.

 ## Components & Structure

+● site component – the main wrapper for the site content and navigation.

+● products component – displays the product list and integrates the shopping cart.

+● cart component – displays selected items with controls for modifying quantities.

+● activity-tracker component – shows the history of user actions.

+● services – handles shared data like products, cart state, and activity logs.

+● models – defines product structure and related data types.